August 12-16, 2019

 For questions or assistance, please contact Shanan Woods, Assistant Director of Financial Aid.

 All full-time, first-year students are pre-registered for a standard schedule of required classes.
 You may not register yourself for first semester classes or request special consideration.
-Note: Part-time students should contact the Associate Dean for Student Affairs and Administration in early summer regarding scheduling.
+Note: Part-time students should contact Melodye Mac Alpine, the Associate Dean for Student Affairs and Administration in early summer regarding scheduling.
 Your individual class schedule will be made available prior to Orientation.

-If you have not done so already, please send an official transcript showing the date your bachelor's degree was awarded to LSAC as soon as possible.
+If you have not done so already, please send to LSAC an official transcript showing the date your bachelor's degree was awarded as soon as possible.
 We must have your official transcript prior to the start of Orientation.
 This is a requirement of the American Bar Association (ABA).
 You may not be allowed to attend class until you have met this requirement.

-Information on how to complete the online Health History form will be sent directly by Bishop Wellness this summer, after your student Network Account has been created.
+Information on how to complete the online Health History form will be sent directly by Bishop Wellness Center this summer, after your student Network Account has been created.

 All students enrolled half time or more are required to complete a Health History Form prior to the start of Orientation.
 Oregon State Law requires all entering University students to show proof of measles vaccine (MMRs), unless they meet certain exemptions.
 International students may have additional required immunizations.
 Students who have not fulfilled these state requirements will not be permitted to attend class.
 Please ask your health care provider about any needed immunizations.